syncfusion-content/reactjs-docs/ReactJS/Maps/Getting-Started.md

 ## Enable Tooltip

-The tooltip is displayed only when `showTooltip` is set to ‘True’ in the shape layers.
+The tooltip is displayed only when `showTooltip` is set to ‘true’ in the shape layers.
 By default, it takes the property of the bound object that is referred in the `valuePath` and displays its content on hovering the corresponding shape.
 The `tooltipTemplate` property is used for customizing the template for tooltip.